 - Kojik Acid works on melanocytes interfering with the production of melanin.
 It has excellent skin-lightening abilities and is classified as an antioxidant.

 - Salicylic Acid is used to treat skin conditions such as psoriasis, acne, oily skin, blackheads and whiteheads.
 It directly dissolves the keratin plugs to regulate the skins cells acting as an exfoliant.
 Salicylic acid improves collagen production and thickness of the skin.
 It has anti-inflammatory properties.

 As you can see from the above synopsis, not all peels are created equal.
 While some treat the same skin conditions, your skincare therapists will select the best treatment to address your skincare concerns.
 Furthermore, don’t fret if you don’t see your skin physically peeling.
 Humans are created differently.
 Some people will get some full-on tissue peeling, some people will get flaking and some won’t see any physical skin removal, but will notice their skin is dewier and renewed.

 How often can you do a peel?

 Honestly, there are so many different types of peels available that the answer is “it depends”.
 A milder peel can be done every 2 weeks until you get to the skin texture and complexion you prefer.
 Some of the more medium depth peels can be done every 4-6 months.
-I personally like to prepare my client’s skin, prepare them with education, and carefully move forward to get the best results.
+I personally like to prepare my client’s skin, educate, and carefully move forward to get the best results.

 Alissa is a native in Tucson, Arizona.
 She has been a Skin Revisionist since 2013.
 She has a Master’s in Education and prides herself with continuing education.
 She specialized training, empathetic heart and dedication to her clients shine through and three.
 Book your consultation directly to find out how she can help with your skin.